MI 2: The Movie: Composition

-The album's third single "Beef" was released on December 19, 2010.
-It is a diss track targeted at Kelly Handsome and Iceberg Slim.
-"Nobody" was released as the album's fourth single.
-A leaked version of the song appeared on several blog sites in February 2010.
-In it, 2face Idibia appeared on the third verse.

 Critical reception

 MI 2: The Movie received positive reviews from music critics.
 Music journalist Osagie Alonge doesn't believe M.I is the most lyrically dexterous Nigerian rapper, but ended the review saying the album's "strong attitude and musical concept stays intact from start to finish".
 Reviewing for Nigerian Entertainment Today, Chiagoziem Onyekwena said the album shows M.I's "willingness to expand his sound, collaborating with artistes outside his comfort zone, toying with singing in patois and crucially, experimenting with an ingenious way to present music to the public".

 Ladybrille magazine’s Uduak Oduok commended M.I for not putting out a braggadocious album and said it has "so much substance".
 Dafe Ivwurie of the Daily Independent newspaper said the album "strikes a balance between hardcore and commercial rap".
-A writer for Jaguda.com characterized it as lacking the "wow" factor and said it would sound better if the movie skits were omitted.
+In a less enthusiastic review, a writer for Jaguda.com characterized it as lacking the "wow" factor and said it would sound better if the movie skits were omitted.